Go on to Part Five

 Giant decided it was time to end their rocky relationship with WWA.
 They approached Terry Ellis of Chrysalis

-agreed so Giant officially left WWA, although it cost them 90,000 pounds to buy
+so Giant officially left WWA, although it cost them 90,000 pounds to buy out

 division WWA Records, Chrysalis becoming their UK record label for the remainder of